git-user-2/wolfcms-bootstrap/README.md

 Copyright (C) 2013 Kyle Jones

-Any other licensed work included with this project is copyright its respective author(s).
+Any other licensed work included with this project is copyright its respective author(s), and subject to the terms of their chosen license.